Skip to navigation

 E.N.
-Banks-Ware Law Firm, LLC is a premier family law practice serving clients in Dekalb, Metro Atlanta, and throughout the state of Georgia.
-Attorney Banks-Ware is highly experienced at handling highly contested divorces, divorce mediation, and collaborative divorce.
-Whether your divorce is resolved through litigation or mediation, you will receive the advice and support you need, and the personal attention you deserve.
+Banks-Ware Law Firm, LLC, is a premier family law practice serving clients in Dekalb, in metro Atlanta, and throughout the state of Georgia.
+Attorney Banks-Ware is highly experienced at handling contested divorces, divorce mediation, and collaborative law.
+Whether your divorce is resolved through litigation or mediation, you will receive the advice and support you need and the personal attention you deserve.

 Although there are a number of fault-based grounds for divorce in Georgia — cruel and inhuman treatment, abandonment, imprisonment, and adultery — a no-fault divorce is typically granted when there has been an irretrievable breakdown of the marriage.
 Before a court will grant a no-fault divorce, however, the spouses must reach an agreement on key issues such as the division of property, child custody, visitation (parenting time), and child support.